-Monthly premium invoices will be mailed to families on the 7th day of each month.
-This will include a coupon to be used if submitting payment by mail.
-The monthly premium payment for families with one child is \$35 and for two or more, the monthly premium is \$71.
-If a member is enrolled for benefits related to pregnancy, the premiums are \$35 per month.
+Monthly premium invoices are mailed to families on the 7th day of each month.
+A coupon to be used if submitting payment by mail is included with the invoice.
+The monthly premium payment for families with one child is \$35 and \$71 for two or more children.
+Premiums are \$35 per month for pregnant women over 19.
 Payments can be made online at www.chip.wv.gov or by check or money order mailed to: